awsdocs/amazon-rds-user-guide/doc_source/CHAP_SettingUp.md

 | MySQL | [Creating a MySQL DB Instance and Connecting to a Database on a MySQL DB Instance](CHAP_GettingStarted.CreatingConnecting.MySQL.md) |
 | Oracle | [Creating an Oracle DB Instance and Connecting to a Database on an Oracle DB Instance](CHAP_GettingStarted.CreatingConnecting.Oracle.md) |
 | PostgreSQL | [Creating a PostgreSQL DB Instance and Connecting to a Database on a PostgreSQL DB Instance](CHAP_GettingStarted.CreatingConnecting.PostgreSQL.md) |

+**Note**
+If you can't connect to a DB instance after you create it, see the troubleshooting information in [Can't Connect to Amazon RDS DB Instance](CHAP_Troubleshooting.md#CHAP_Troubleshooting.Connecting)\.